 If your benefits exhaust during enrollment:

-• For dependents using CH 33 benefits, if your GI Bill® exhausts during a term, the VA will ONLY pay for tuition, fees and the Monthly Housing Allowance (MHA) up to the end date of your benefits.
+- For dependents using CH 33 benefits, if your GI Bill® exhausts during a term, the VA will ONLY pay for tuition, fees and the Monthly Housing Allowance (MHA) up to the end date of your benefits, unless you are the member of the family using the last of the service member's entitlement then the VA may pay through the end of the term.
 It is the student's responsibility to cover the remaining tuition and fees expenses for that term.
-Please notify the VCO if you have less than six months of entitlement remaining and more than one term left to complete your degree.

 Additional Resources for Veterans, Active Duty Military and Dependents